mdolab/pygeo/doc/advanced_ffd.rst

 There are two one-time setup steps at the beginning:

-- A reference axis is created using ``addRefAxis``
+- A reference axis is created using ``addRefAxis``.
 - The pointsets *and* FFD control points are projected onto the axis.
-The projected point on the axis (in parametric coordinates) is forever linked to the corresponding point set point or FFD control point
+The projected point on the axis (in parametric coordinates) is forever linked to the corresponding point set point or FFD control point.

 During each call to ``setDesignVars``: